 Competition can be a great driver for growth if you approach it correctly.
 There’s no point making it your mission to be better than the competition if you don’t have a deep knowledge of where you stand against them.
 A powerful tool for doing this is a simple SWOT analysis.

-SWOT stands for “Strengths, Weaknesses, Opportunities, Threats” and refers to a process for identifying all four of these things with regard to your business.
-This exercise can help you identify what’s working and what isn’t, and where to concentrate your energies.
+SWOT stands for “Strengths, Weaknesses, Opportunities, Threats.”
+A SWOT analysis can help you identify what’s working and what isn’t, and where to concentrate your energies.

 3. Forgetting About People Until It’s Too Late